gilesbradshaw/Knockout.js-Observable-Template-Engine/README.md

 It currently supports both native and jquery templates.

-It also allows your templates to be SVG elements (use the svg option)
+It also allows your templates to be SVG elements (use the svg option) Normal named templates still work and as an added bonus if you use the svg option with them then they produce SVG.

 ## Prerequisites
 Knockout.js 2.0 or later